Learn our story, from the beginning and into the future.

 Funeral Director, Cemetery SalesRead Bio

-Karen has been in the funeral industry for over 25 years and joined Heritage Funeral and Cremation Service in 2006.
+Karen has been in the funeral industry for over 27 years and joined Heritage Funeral and Cremation Service in 2006.
 She became a Certified Crematory Operator in 2003.
 In 2010 she received the designation of CFSP (Certified Funeral Service Practioner) becoming one of only about 25 in the state of North Carolina.
 She graduated from Fayetteville Technical Community College with a diploma in Funeral Directing.
 Prior to entering the Death Care industry Karen was in sports marketing for 7 years where she travelled as marketing rep on the PGA circuit handling player relations.
 Her background is sales and marketing and she is responsible for community outreach, advertising and cemetery sales at Forest Lawn East Cemetery.
 She is a past President of the North Carolina Funeral Directors Association, and sat on the board of Hospice of Union County for 12 years where she served in many capacities including Vice Chairman where she was instrumental in working with the Capital Campaign to build a 3rd house at Hospice of Union County.
 She was instrumental in working towards Heritage Funeral and Cremation Service winning the award of Pursuit of Excellence presented by the National Funeral Directors Association two years running.
 Karen is a member of the Order of the Eastern Stars.
 She lives in Matthews and is the proud mother of two grown children, Kevin and his daughters Natalie, Olivia and Bradleigh and Kimberly and her son Tyler and daughter Avery.
-In her spare time, Karen is a volunteer Wish Granter for Make A Wish of Charlotte, and recently was awarded the title of Fairy Godmother for her philanthropy work in raising funds to grant wishes, for which she finds great satisfaction in making dreams come true.
+In her spare time, Karen is a Fairy Godmother with with Make A Wish for her philanthropy work in raising funds to grant wishes, for which she finds great satisfaction in making dreams come true.
 In early 2018 she was nominated to the Charlotte W.I.S.H.
 Society - Women Inspiring Strength and Hope, a select group of Women who raise money for Make A Wish to help fund the wishes.
-She is also an avid quilter.
+She is also an avid quilter and loves the game of golf.
+Her passion is giving to others.

 Funeral DirectorRead Bio